btettehquaye/ALTSCHOOL-2ND-SEMESTER-EXAMS/README.md

 Make sure this three lines correspond with the argument you will be adding while running the script.

-you can find this code in the **bash-script** "LAMP.sh" file and make changes to only the results after the = symbol on the right hand side.
+You can find this code in the **bash-script** "LAMP.sh" file and make changes to only the results after the = symbol on the right hand side.

 ## Ansible.config file